 Go ahead and write that book you’ve been daydreaming about for so long.
-Get it down on paper while it’s still fresh in your mind.
-Have fun with it and try not to worry about nitpicky details.
-Give yourself the freedom to write and a room of your own, and you’ll find yourself with a rough draft in a couple of months.You can do it if you tell your internal editor to take a hike and leave the editing to me.
+Get it down on paper while it’s still fresh in your mind—and try not to worry about nitpicky details.
+Give yourself the freedom to write, along with a room of your own, and you’ll find yourself with a rough draft in a couple of months.You can do it if you tell your internal editor to take a hike and leave the editing to me.

-Picture the scene where the writer rips the sheet of paper out of the typewriter, balls it up and tosses it into the waste basket.
+You’re familiar with the scene, right?
+The frustrated writer crumples the sheet of paper into a ball and tosses it.
 That’s the internal editor obstructing the creative process, also known as “writer’s block.”
-For many writers the cure for writer’s block is a long walk, a warm bath, a glass of wine, and the freedom to write whatever comes to mind.
-I’m talking about the words that have been forming themselves into sentences as you wait for the light to turn green, fill your gas tank, or empty your dishwasher.
-Those amazing sentences are a sign that you’re ready to begin writing.
-Whether you’re writing a self-help book, a novel, or a memoir, you’re the creative force behind the words you string together.
-For now at least, it usually works best to honor that genius and resist the impulse to edit.
+For many writers the cure for writer’s block is a long walk, a warm bath, a glass of wine, and the freedom to write whatever comes to mind—like those sentences you’ve been thinking up as you wait for the light to turn green, fill your gas tank, or empty your dishwasher.
+For now at least, write those sentences down and don’t worry about perfecting your style and technique until later.

-Once you’ve completed a draft, you can look over your manuscript, fix any obvious problems, run it through spell check, and hand it over to a professional editor for developmental or substantive editing.
-This step in the process is invaluable and will help you thoroughly revise your draft.
-Most manuscripts need a thorough overhaul before they are ready for a copy edit (aka line edit).
+Once you have completed a draft, you can look over your manuscript, fix any obvious problems, run it through spell check, and hand it over to a professional editor for developmental or substantive editing.
+This step in the process is invaluable and will help you revise your draft.
+Most manuscripts need a thorough overhaul before they are ready for a professional editor.

 My services include:

-proofreading (“express” and “basic”) to correct any remaining errors in your manuscript or document.
+proofreading (“express” and “basic”) to correct any remaining errors.

-developmental editing to equip writers with a detailed critique and helpful guide to revision.
+developmental editing to provide a detailed critique and helpful guide to revision.

 I provide two editing options.
 “Track changes” allows me to mark the electronic version of the text and send it back to you via email.
 Queries and suggestions take the form of attached “comments.”
 I usually return two versions of the document or manuscript: one with all the changes accepted and one that allows you to accept or reject each change as you see fit.
 (That way you can decide.)

-For those clients who prefer to have me hand mark the hard copy, I red-pencil edit, using traditional proofreading symbols, write my queries and suggestions on Post-its, and mail the manuscript or document back.
-Please let me know if you have an aversion to red!
+For those clients who prefer to have me mark the hard copy, I red-pencil edit, using traditional proofreading symbols, write my queries and suggestions on Post-its, and mail the manuscript or document back.

 If you’d like to get started, please fill out the Client Questionnaire.
-When you’ve completed the form, click Send at the bottom of the page.Your questionnaire will be sent to me via e-mail, and I will be in touch with you shortly.
+When you have completed the form, click send at the bottom of the page.Your questionnaire will be sent to me via e-mail, and I will be in touch with you shortly.